Byont-Ventures/hackathon/PREPARATION.md

 yarn install
 ```

+🎉🎉🎉 **You have completed the preparation!
+Below you'll find more documentation for when you get stuck..** 🎉🎉🎉

+---

 ### Why NextJS (React)?

 NextJS and React are simply by far the most used frameworks used in developing front-end applications in Web3.
 React has the largest community and a lot of different web3 frameworks available, with many solutions to any problems you might encounter.